dejaa1/SNR-yolo-moos-integration/README.md

 # SNR-yolo-moos-integration
-OverView: Using yolo object detection and homography to localize people overboard for automonous USV's search and rescue missions with ntegtration in moos-ivp middleware
+OverView: Using yolo object detection and homography to localize people overboard for automonous USV's search and rescue missions with integration in moos-ivp middleware

 # Custom Maritime Search and Rescue Dataset